What is it?

 - William Tisdale, associate professor of chemical engineering: email@example.com

-In the Renewable Energy Machines thread, all majors are welcome — participating students will earn a degree in whichever major they have already selected or are planning to select.
-All participants will also automatically earn a minor in Energy Studies.
-Core requirements, sample subject selections, and suggested electives are listed below, but we encourage interested students to contact one of the thread’s faculty leads for class selection and advising.
+All majors are welcome.
+Students completing the thread will also automatically earn a minor in Energy Studies.
+Core requirements and suggested electives are listed below, but we encourage interested students to contact one of the thread’s faculty leads for class selection and advising.

 Core requirements for this thread include projects, seminars, and foundation subjects.

-- Sophomore Fall: 3.007 Introduction to Materials and Mechanical Design (6 units).
+- Sophomore Fall: 3.007/22.03 Introduction to Materials and Mechanical Design (6 units).
 Focuses on hands-on experience with characterization techniques, instrumentation, design thinking and optimizing solutions within design constraints.
 Applied to ideas relevant to materials science and mechanical engineering.
 Includes introductions to modern, rapid prototyping and characterization tools in the context of a design problem, followed by discovery-based labs illustrating manufacturing concepts.
-Culminates in a student-directed making experience (6 units).
+Culminates in a student-directed making experience.

 - 14.01 Principles of Microeconomics